ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

-This constructor has been marked as `constexpr` which instructs the compiler that it can optimize this case at compile time because we are essentially constructing a matrix that has no run time dependency: it has zero rows, zero columns and no memory allocated to it ; this is known at compile time and can be propagated for optimizations.
+This constructor has been marked as `constexpr` which instructs the compiler that it can optimize this case at compile time because we are essentially constructing a matrix that has no run time dependency.
+It has zero rows, zero columns, and no memory allocated to it.
+This is known at compile time and can be propagated for optimizations.

 You can now add a boolean conversion, using the conversion operator, that will allow to check whether a `Matrix` instance is valid or not.
 It will return `false` if the `Matrix` object is invalid, `true` otherwise.

-Add the following method in the public section of `Matrix`:
+Add the following
+method in the public section of `Matrix`:

 ```CPP